-Plums are rich in Vitamin C and fiber which makes excellent food for babies who are fighting constipation.
-Adding Banana to this plum puree makes it creamy, yummy and also compliment the sharpness of the plums.
+Plums are rich in Vitamin C and fiber, making excellent food for babies fighting constipation.
+Adding Banana to this plum puree makes it creamy and yummy and also compliments the sharpness of the plums.

 16. Chikoo banana puree (7 Months+) :

-Chikkoo/Sapodilla/Sapotta is full of fiber.
+Chikkoo/Sapodilla/Sapota is full of fiber.
 It helps in preventing constipation in babies.
 This chikoo banana puree is a tasty and creamy puree for babies, and there is the least possibility that a baby can say no to this.
-It also requires no cooking and hence this puree is ideal during travels.
+It also requires no cooking, and hence this puree is ideal during travels.